Pension remains, the rules change

 This will change

-A contribution scheme for everyone
+A solidary or flexible contribution scheme

 In the new pension scheme there are 2 types of contribution schemes: